Loading…

 Optimising your State Pension

-With a rise to the State Pension age up from 66 to 68 it is important to check your entitlement and that you have a full National Insurance record.
+With a rise to the State Pension age up from 66 to 67 (and then to 68 in the longer term) it is important to check your entitlement and that you have a full National Insurance record.

 Usually, you are able to only pay for gaps in your National Insurance record for the past six tax years.
 However, you now have up to 5 April 2025 to make voluntary contributions for the period from 6 April 2006 to 5 April 2023.
-This deadline has been extended twice by HMRC and highlights the need to review your State Pension benefits.
+This deadline has been extended twice by HMRC and highlights the need to review your State Pension benefits, but the deadline is closing in rapidly.

 What should you do?